Dubai's fresh water was ideal for Ship's Boilers.

 Traders and Merchants could get delivery of their cargoes in Port Rashid and transport to their Godowns.

 Only the Dockside Crane remains.
-It was refurbished in the 1990s as a memorial to Dubai's Creekside Wharves that played such an important role in Dubai's development.
+It was refurbished in the 1990s as a memorial to Dubai's Creekside Customs Wharves that played such an important role in Dubai's development.